JohnBonge/JohnBonge/README.md

 ### 👨‍💻 About Me

-- 🔭 I’m currently learning **Backend Engineering and Data Science** at ALX.
+- 🔭 I’m currently working as a product manager while learning **Backend Engineering and Data Science** at ALX.
 - 💡 Passionate about **Coding**, **Computational Mathematics**, and **Statistics**.
 - 🎯 My goal is to become a **Data Engineer** and **Software Engineer**.
 - 🤖 Interested in working at the intersection of **Machine Learning** and **Software Engineering**.